 Outcome Description Team Strength Indicates that 75% or more of the team scored in the "Likely Strength" or "Likely Competence" range, with none falling into the bottom two individual scoring categories, demonstrating an overall strength for this attribute.
-Team Competence Some development may be beneficial for this attribute.
-Indicates that a significant number of team members scored in the middle to lower range and therefore some development is recommended for this Medium Priority Development Area High Priority Development Area Indicates a significant number of team members scored in the lower range and therefore development is highly recommended for this attribute.
+Team Competence Indicates that 75% or more of the team scored in either the "Likely Strength" or "Likely Competence" range, with some falling into the middle to lower range.
+Some development may be beneficial for this attribute.
+Medium Priority Development Area Indicates that a significant number of team members scored in the middle to lower range and therefore some development is recommended for this attribute.
+High Priority Development Area Indicates a significant number of team members scored in the lower range and therefore development is highly recommended for this attribute.